ruizdurazo/ruizdurazo/notes/on-javascript-typescript/index.md

 ## [TS] How to extend a Type or Interface: Extends, &

-You'll probably have to extend a type or interface from time to time.
-It's easy to do, but it's slightly annoying because it can easily get messy and unnecessarily hard to read.
+You’ll probably have to extend a type or interface from time to time.
+It’s easy to do, but it’s slightly annoying because it can easily get messy and unnecessarily hard to read.

 You can extend an `interface` with `extends`, and combine a `type` with `&`.